mykelalvis/FATESRD/fate-srd.com/Other/fate-core-SRD.md

 The issues should reflect the scale of your game and what the characters will face.
 They’re broad ideas; they don’t just affect your characters, but many people in the world.
 Issues take two forms:

 - **Current Issues:** These are problems or threats that exist in the world already, possibly for a long time.
 Protagonists tackling these issues are trying to change the world, to make it a better place.
 Examples: a corrupt regime, organized crime, rampant poverty and disease, a generations-long war.
 - **Impending Issues:** These are things that have begun to rear their ugly heads, and threaten to make the world worse if they come to pass or achieve a goal.
 Protagonists tackling these issues are trying to keep the world from slipping into chaos or destruction.
-Examples: an invasion from a neighbouring country, the sudden rising of a zombie horde, the imposition of martial law.
+Examples: an invasion from a neighboring country, the sudden rising of a zombie horde, the imposition of martial law.

 Game and character creation involve making aspects.
 If you’re new to Fate, read over the Aspects and Fate Points chapter.